ssosnik/app-rating/README.md

 # Overview
-This project app-rating is Spring Boot Server with following functions:
+This project __app-rating__ is a Spring Boot Server with following functions:
 - Loading CSV files (app-ratings) to database.
 The operation is launched after a CSV file appears in the daily-csv-folder
 - Generating monthly reports (trending-apps).
 The operation is launched on the last day of every month after loading daily-csv file is completed.
 - Accessing data via REST end-points: